mseminatore/crtl/README.md

 Mac OSX.
 Linux support is an additional goal.
 The primary architectures supported are x86, x64, and ARM64.

+## Project Goals and Non-Goals

+This project has a small set of defined goals.
+These are:

+1. Provide implementations of the most common ANSI C runtime functions
+2. Prioritize correctness and portability
+3. Pursue performance where practical
+4. Support Windows, MacOS and Linux

+There are also some explicit non-goals for the project.
+These are:

+1. Implement every single function
+2. Guarantee optimal performance
+3. Support every OS / hardware configuration

 ## Known Issues

 There are several known/open issues at this time.
 Not all open issues are listed here, these are just some key examples.

+* varargs and therefore syscall() on OSX IA-64 is not yet working
 * Not all syscall functions implemented
 * File IO is not yet implemented
 * printf() does not yet support %f